AFIT-R/afit-r.github.io/analytics/predictive/resampling.md

 The validation set approach is conceptually simple and is easy to implement.
 But it has two potential drawbacks:

-First, the validation estimate of the test error rate can be highly variable, depending on precisely which observations are included in the training set and which observations are included in the validation set.
-I will illustrate on the `ISLR::Auto` data set.
+First, the estimate of the test error rate can be highly variable, depending on precisely which observations are included in the training set and which observations are included in the validation set.
+I will illustrate on our `auto` data set.
 Here we see that there is a relationship between *mpg* and *horsepower* and it doesn't seem linear but we're not sure which polynomial degree creates the best fit.

 ```r